Felix-Pedro/CommitCraft/README.md

 ```
 Note : the default instalations is ollama only.

-If you intent to use some provider other than ollama consider using one of the folowing:
+If you intent to use some provider other than ollama consider using one of the following:

 ```bash
 pipx install 'commitcraft[openai]'